rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/using-cloud-dns.rst

 .. include:: examples/cli-list-zone.rst
 .. include:: examples/curl-list-zone.rst

-Create and manage recordsets
+Create and manage record sets
 -----------------------------

 A record set groups together a list of related records of the same type.
 It is the essential content of your zone file.
 Record sets are also referred to as “Resource Record Sets” or “RRSets”.
-The following example creates an 'A' recordset.
-An 'A' recordset is used to map a hostname to an IP address.
+The following example creates an 'A' record set.
+An 'A' record set is used to map a hostname to an IP address.

 Choose one of the following methods:

--  :ref:`Creating a recordset with the CLI<cli-create-recordset>`
+-  :ref:`Creating a record set with the CLI<cli-create-recordset>`
--  :ref:`Creating a recordset with cURL<curl-create-recordset>`
+-  :ref:`Creating a record set with cURL<curl-create-recordset>`

 .. include:: examples/cli-create-recordset.rst
 .. include:: examples/curl-create-recordset.rst

-The List recordset API call provides detailed output for a specific recordset using the ``recordset id``.
+The List record set API call provides detailed output for a specific record set using the ``recordset id``.

 Choose one of the following methods:

--  :ref:`Listing a recordset with the CLI<cli-list-recordset>`
+-  :ref:`Listing a record set with the CLI<cli-list-recordset>`
--  :ref:`Listing a recordset with cURL<curl-list-recordset>`
+-  :ref:`Listing a record set with cURL<curl-list-recordset>`

 .. include:: examples/cli-list-recordset.rst
 .. include:: examples/curl-list-recordset.rst